Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Problem description

 \section{Problem description}

-To provide a formal definition of the TT-VS-DCA problem from a mathematical perspective, we describe the network structure in Section \ref{sec:networkStructure}.
-Following that, the time-dependent and uncertain passenger demand is described in Section \ref{sec:passengerDemand}.
-The timetables, vehicle schedules, and dynamic-capacity allocations are presented in Section \ref{sec:timetabling}.
-Finally, the operators' decisions and costs are summarized in Section \ref{sec:operatorDecision}.
+To provide a formal definition of the TT-VS-DCA problem from a mathematical perspective, we describe the network structure and operational framework within this network in Section \ref{sec:networkStructure}.
+This is followed by the introduction of the time-dependent and uncertain passenger demand in Section \ref{sec:passengerDemand}.
+The operators' decisions and costs are summarized in Section \ref{sec:operatorDecision}.
+Lastly, the assumptions adopted in our model are introduced in Section \ref{sec_assimptions}.